Frequently Asked Questions

 Do I have to carry my pack or do you transport it?

-You can supply your own or we can provide a 40L backpack for you, this can be collected at the pre-track briefing.
+You can use your own pack or we can provide a 40L backpack for you, this can be collected at the pre-track briefing or from the Ultimate Hikes Centre.
+A photo of the pack can be viewed on our website What to Bring.

-It's likely to be 5-7 kg (10-14lbs) full, if you follow our recommended equipment list.
+The pack is likely to weigh between 5-7 kg (10-14lbs) full, if you follow our recommended equipment list

 Will I be fit enough?